openstack/nova/doc/source/adminguide/managing.networks.rst

 Network Management Commands
 ---------------------------

-Admins and Network Administrators can use the 'nova-manage' command to manage project resources:
+Admins and Network Administrators can use the 'nova-manage' command to manage network resources:

 VPN Management
 ~~~~~~~~~~~~~~